ClickBank has been around for a long time.

 Avg %/Sale – The amount of commission an affiliate marketer earns per sale

-Avg Rebill Total – The average recurring amount the vendor charges customers each month
+Avg Rebill Total –For a recurring billing product, this is the amount the vendor charges customers each month

 Avg %/Rebill – The percentage of recurring commissions you get